What to Do in Manila, You Ask? Here’s our Top 7! (City)

 National Museum of Fine Arts

-Located at Padre Burgos Ave, Ermita, Manila, 1000 Metro Manila, get to see in person Juan Luna’s masterpiece, Spoliarium, which won the first of the three gold medals in the Exposiciones Nacionales de Bellas Artes competition in 1884.
-That competition was held in Madrid established by a Royal Decree from Queen Isabella II.
+Located at Padre Burgos Ave, Ermita, this museum houses Juan Luna’s iconic painting, Spoliarium, which won a gold medal in the Exposiciones Nacionales de Bellas Artes competition in 1884.

 National Museum of Anthropology